mathiasertl/django-ca/docs/source/settings.rst

    Where the root certificate is stored.
 The default is a ``files`` directory in the same location as your ``manage.py`` file.

+CA_ENABLE_CLICKJACKING_PROTECTION
+   Default: ``True``

+   This setting is only used if you use django-ca as a standalone project, e.g. when using it as a Docker container.

+   Set to ``False`` to disable `Clickjacking protection
+   <https://docs.djangoproject.com/en/dev/ref/clickjacking/>`_.
+The setting influences if the
+   ``XFrameOptionsMiddleware`` is added to the list of middlewares.
+This setting is useful if the header is already set by the webserver.

 .. _settings-ca-file-storage:

 CA_FILE_STORAGE